nat-n/poethepoet/README.rst

   [tool.poe.env]
   VAR1 = "FOO"
-  VAR2 = "BAR"
+  VAR2 = "BAR BAR BLACK ${FARM_ANIMAL}"

+The example above also demonstrates how – as with env vars defined at the task level – posix variable interpolation syntax may be used to define global env vars with reference to variables already defined in the host environment or in a referenced env file.

-As for the task level option, you can indicated that a variable should only be set if not already set like so:
+As with the task level option, you can indicated that a variable should only be set if not already set like so:

 .. code-block:: toml